Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Mutation, next to crossover and selection, is the third genetic operator - it takes a chromosome and introduces one or many random changes to it:

-As in The Actual Evolution®, mutation's role is to allow to explore solutions that were not present in the initial population; it also helps to avoid getting stuck in a local optimum, as it keeps the population ceaselessly changed, from one generation to another.
+As in The Actual Evolution®, the role of mutation is to explore solutions that were not present in the initial population; it also prevents the algoritm from getting stuck in a local optimum, as it keeps the population changed from one generation to another.

 Since we already have Chromosome implemented, mutation's going to be smooth as butter: